 Hybrid delivery models: The most effective customer service operations in 2026 combine AI automation with human support.
 Outsourcing providers who offer both - AI-augmented customer service virtual assistants - are positioned for the growth segment.

-SMB opportunity: While early AI adoption is led by organizations with 2,500+ agents, small and mid-size businesses need the same capabilities without the infrastructure investment.
-Virtual assistant providers can deliver AI-augmented customer support to SMBs who can't build it internally.
+SMB opportunity: While early AI adoption is led by organizations with 2,500+ agents, small and mid-size businesses need the same capabilities without the infrastructure investment. virtual assistant support providers can deliver AI-augmented customer support to SMBs who can't build it internally.

 The $80 billion represents costs being removed from the system.
 But the work isn't disappearing - it's being restructured.
 The winners will be service providers who position at the intersection of AI capability and human judgment.